ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/overview-data-investigations.md

 This article describes using the capabilities in the new Data Investigations (Preview) tool to address a data spillage scenario.

+## Permissions

+To access and conduct a data investigation, you need be a member of the Data investigator role group.
+For more information, see [Assign permissions for Data Investigations](permissions.md).

 ## Data Investigations (Preview) workflow

 The following sections describe each step in the built-in workflow in Data Investigations (Preview).
 The following screenshot shows the **Home** tab of an investigation named *High Risk: Finance Documents Leakage*.